vdhamer/Photo-Club-Hub/.github/README.md

 Netherlands.
 Its members meet since 1988 to critique each other’s photos.
 There are also yearly photography excursions and photo expositions.

-### The portfolio concept
+### The Portfolio Concept

 The app is designed to **showcase curated work of members of photo clubs**.

-That work is organized into `portfolios`.
+That work is organized into `portfolios` that hold the images.
-A portfolio within the app often spans a multi-year period.
+A typical portfolio spans a period of years or even decades.
 The app shows the work in most-recent-first order.

 By definition, each portfolio covers that part of a photographer's work that was shared *within* a photo club.

-Images by a photographer that are *not* associated with a photo club are not shown (or known) in the app.
-But the app can link to a photographer's personal website if that information is available.
+Thus images by a photographer that are *not* associated with a photo club are not visible (not known) in the app.
+But the app does provide a link to a photographer's "external" personal website where possible.

-In the event that a photographer joined *multiple* supported photo clubs (at the same time or sequentially), the app will show *multiple* portfolios for that photographer.
+In the event that a photographer joined *multiple* supported photo clubs (simultaneously or over the years), the app will show *multiple* portfolios for that photographer.

+So this app is club-and-photographer oriented rather than just photographer oriented.

 ### Built with